adrianyoungquist/geneticAlgorithmNetworkHamiltonian/README.md

 # geneticAlgorithmNetworkHamiltonian
-Genetic algorithm for automated network Hamiltonian model discovery
+Genetic algorithm for automated network Hamiltonian model parameterization

 This code implements the genetic algorithm described in the article: